rodrigoaraujo9/mugen/README.md

 I am building a **terminal-based synthesizer** in Rust.

-You can play it live from your computer keyboard, switch waveforms as you go, and layer notes like a real instrument.
+You can play it live from your computer keyboard, switch waveforms as you go, mess with effects and layer notes like a real instrument.
 You can also create Wave Sources and Effects easily due to the generator -> chain of nodes architecture.

 Right now it focuses on: